connectivecpp/chops-net-ip/README.md

 ### Future Directions

-- Additional compiler C++ standard support is likely to be implemented sooner than later (as discussed in the Language Requirements and Alternatives section below).
+- Older compiler (along with older C++ standard) support is likely to be implemented sooner than later (as discussed in the Language Requirements and Alternatives section below), depending on availability and collaboration support.
-- SSL support may be added, as long as collaborators with appropriate expertise are available.
+- SSL support may be added, depending on collaborators with expertise being available.
 - Additional protocols may be added (or parallel libraries added) to the TCP, UDP, and UDP multicast support, including serial I/O and Bluetooth.
 If a reliable multicast protocol is popular enough, support may be added.
-- Publish and Subscribe communications models may be added, but would likely be a library layered at a higher level.
+- Publish and Subscribe communications models may be added, but would likely be a separate library with a completely different API (using Chops Net internally, possibly).

 ## Chops Wait Queue